Debora-dinis/books/README.md

 ### 📝 Wishlist
 View and manage your **wishlisted** books.
-Once you’ve purchased or finished a book, remove it from the list or move it to a collection.
+Once you’ve purchased a book, remove it from the wishlist or add it to a collection.

 ### 📁 Collections
 Choose from default collections like: